Informfully/Experiments/experiments/recsys_2025/README.md

 5) no political parties.
 -->

-* Step 3B-3 (pick random walk from folder: **experiment_scripts**): Prepare and run the experiment scripts (one for each model), where you can specify the details for running the specific model (we provide a sample script with all the parameters used in our experiment for random walks.
+* Step 3B-3 (pick random walk from folder: **experiment_scripts**): Prepare and run the experiment scripts (one for each model), where you can specify the details for running the specific model.
+We provide a sample script with all the parameters used in our experiment for random walks.

 ### Part C- Running Filtering Algorithms